shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

 CPU  Throughput   :    14.5617 MB/s
 ----------------------------------------------------------------------------
 ```
 The application run measures performance using high precision timers and reports it as throughput.
-The machine which was used for experiments produced a throughput of 14.51 MB/s.
-The details of machine used are given below:
+The machine  used for experiments produced a throughput of 14.51 MB/s.
+The  machine details are listed below:

 ```bash
     CPU Model : Intel(R) Xeon(R) CPU E5-1650 v2 @ 3.50GHz